ssec/polar2grid/py/polar2grid/doc/source/readers/crefl.rst

 Example 1 - Create True Color GeoTIFFs and KML/KMZ
 --------------------------------------------------

+The polar2grid software can create reprojected true color and false color GeoTIFF output from input VIIRS corrected reflectance (CREFL) HDF4 input files and VIIRS Geolocation files
+(Terrain Corrected (GITCO* and GMTCO* or non-Terrain Corrected (GMODO* and GIMGO*)) as well as MODIS Level 1B (L1B) files, in either IMAPP or NASA Archive naming conventions.

+Polar2grid software creates and combines single band CREFL VIIRS Red (M-Band 5), Green (M- Band 4) and Blue (M-Band 3) wavelength data or CREFL MODIS
+Red (MODIS Band 1), Green (MODIS Band 4) and Blue (MODIS Band 3) wavelength data to create true color images.
+If the VIIRS I-Band 1 data is also present in a CREFL file, then it will be used to spatially sharpen the image to about 350m resolution.
+For MODIS, Polar2Grid uses the 1km CREFL file to create a true color image, but if the 250m L1B
+CREFL file is available then it will be used to spatially sharpen the image to about 250m.
+For the highest quality and resolution MODIS images, all three 1km, 500m and 250m input Level
+1B files should be used.

+The CREFL software performs a simple atmospheric Rayleigh scattering correction but with no adjustment for aerosol scattering (smoke and aerosols are still visible).

+If no CREFL files are presented to the Polar2Grid CREFL reader, the files will automatically be created as part of the execution.

-To create a true color image you must first have the SDRs for the proper instrument.
-At this time VIIRS and MODIS are supported by this reader.
-Even if you want a KMZ, a GeoTIFF must be created first:
+In this example, we start with the creation of a true color VIIRS GeoTIFF files.
+If you are interested in a KMZ formatted file, a GeoTIFF must be created first:

 .. code-block:: bash

     $POLAR2GRID_HOME/bin/polar2grid.sh crefl gtiff -f /path/to/my_sdrs/

-This will create a series of GeoTIFF files with the ``.tif`` file extension.
-To create a KMZ file (a compressed KML) to show in Google Earth or other program use the ``gtiff2kmz.sh`` script provided in the software bundle:
+This will create a series of corrected reflectance GeoTIFF files that are used to the produce the final 24 bit true color GeoTIFF with the ``.tif`` file extension.
+To create a KMZ file l
+(a compressed KML) to show in Google Earth or other program use the ``gtiff2kmz.sh`` script provided in the software bundle:

 .. code-block:: bash

     $POLAR2GRID_HOME/bin/gtiff2kmz.sh input_true_color.tif output_true_color.kmz

 Where the ``input_true_color.tif`` file is one of the files created from the ``crefl2gtiff.sh`` command and ``output_true_color.kmz`` is the name of the KMZ file to create.

 For more information see the documentation for the